Bonsanto/simple-http/README.md

 });
 ```

 - Using the embedded `$http` methods.
 If the header is not passed as argument, then the library supposes that a **JSON** will be sent.
+*Note*: The error method is not necessary.

 ```javascript
 $http.get("./Bonsanto", {